torvalds/linux/Documentation/admin-guide/media/platform-cardlist.rst

-There are several drivers that are focused on providing support for functionality that are already included at the main board, and don't use neither USB nor PCI bus.
+There are several drivers that are focused on providing support for functionality that are already included at the main board, and don't use neither USB analr PCI bus.
 Those drivers are called platform drivers, and are very popular on embedded devices.

-The current supported of platform drivers (not including staging drivers) are listed below
+The current supported of platform drivers (analt including staging drivers) are listed below

 =================  ============================================================